PhD Postgraduate Research

 Each year research students present their work in a dedicated conference around Easter.

 Stage 2 Qualification in Health Psychology

 The University of Surrey has developed a new route to the Stage 2 Qualification in Health Psychology.
-This involves candidates undertaking a programme of study leading to the Postgraduate Certificate in Health Psychology Practice, together with a PhD.
+This involves candidates undertaking a programme of study leading to the PhD in Health Psychology with Stage 2.

 Sources of Funding for Research Students at Surrey

 The School of Psychology can award funding for PhDs through the Doctoral training centre (DTC) or school research bursaries which include an expectation of a teaching responsibility for the school.
 Students may also apply for funding from a range of other sources depending on the focus on their dissertation including charities, research councils or the department of health.
 Examples of current sources of funding include Help for Heroes, The Whiteley Clinic, CRY, the National Trust and Broadmoor Hospital.
 In addition, students coming from overseas may also receive funding through their own government or educational institutions.

 Applicants who wish to register for the degree of PhD should normally have at least an upper second class honours degree in Psychology (>65%) or a cognate discipline or an equivalent qualification.
 In addition, our students normally have completed a Masters degree in an aspect of psychology again with a mark of >65%.
 We have a long tradition of welcoming both overseas students and part-time students in addition to full-time UK and other EC students to the school.
 In the case of overseas applicants for whom English is not their native language, and where previous education has been conducted in a language other than English, the University requires formal evidence of an applicant's proficiency in the English language with an IELTs of 6.5 or above.
 Students coming from abroad are however expected to be resident in UK, to regular attend to University of Surrey and to integrate into our PhD community.